dustinpfister/blog_posts/_posts/nodejs-example-copy-dir.md

 ## 2 - Copy dir

 Now to get into the actually copy directory library now that I have covered the other files that it depends on.
+This library exports just one method called copyDir that takes a source path to a folder that is to be copied, and then a target path that the contents are to be copies too.

 ```js
 let fs = require('fs'),